-These claims are payable when due according to their own terms (and, therefore, are paid before all other claims under insolvency proceedings; see below).
-Claims against the insolvency estate include the following:
+These claims are payable when due according to their own terms (and, therefore, are paid before all other claims under insolvency proceedings - see below).
+Claims against the insolvency estate include:

-- a a certain amount of the employee payroll; - b the costs and expenses of the insolvency proceedings; - c certain amounts arising from services provided by the insolvent debtor under reciprocal contracts and outstanding obligations that remain in force after insolvency proceedings are declared, and certain amounts deriving from obligations to return and indemnify in cases of voluntary termination or breach by the insolvent debtor; - amounts deriving from the exercise of a clawback action during the insolvency proceedings regarding certain acts performed by the insolvent debtor and corresponding to a refund of consideration received by it (except in cases of bad faith); - certain amounts arising from obligations created by virtue of law or from tort after the declaration of insolvency and until its conclusion; - f 50 per cent33 of the funds lent under a refinancing arrangement entered into in compliance with the requirements set forth in Article 614 et seq. (restructuring plans) of the Spanish Insolvency Act; and - g certain debts incurred by the debtor following the declaration of insolvency.
+- 1. a certain amount of the employee payroll; - 2. the costs and expenses of the insolvency proceedings; - certain amounts arising from services provided by the insolvent debtor under reciprocal contracts and outstanding obligations that remain in force after insolvency proceedings are declared, and certain amounts deriving from obligations to return and indemnify in cases of voluntary termination or breach by the insolvent debtor; - amounts deriving from the exercise of a clawback action during the insolvency proceedings regarding certain acts performed by the insolvent debtor and corresponding to a refund of consideration received by it (except in cases of bad faith); - 5. certain amounts arising from obligations created by virtue of law or from tort after the declaration of insolvency and until its conclusion; - 6.
+50 per cent of the funds lent under a refinancing arrangement entered into in compliance with the requirements set forth in Article 614 et seq (restructuring plans) of the Spanish Insolvency Act;^[29] and - 7. certain debts incurred by the debtor following the declaration of insolvency.